yammer/YMSwipeTableViewCell/README.md

 * Optionally set the modeWillChangeBlock to notify the subviews and/or view controller that a swipe mode will change.

-* In your view controller's cellForRowAtIndexPath delegate, instantiate a table view cell.
+* In your view controller's cellForRowAtIndexPath delegate, instantiate the table view cell.

 ```objc
 - (UITableViewCell*)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath{